ahuang17/nickels/README.md

  1. Run 'gradlew test' to test if code is working.
  2. Start up application with 'gradlew bootRun'.
  3. Open separate cmd line.
- 4. Run 'localhost:8080/addMoney/3,2,2,1' to add 3,2,2,1 currency to user wallet.
+ 4. Run 'curl localhost:8080/addMoney/3,2,2,1' to add 3,2,2,1 currency to user wallet.
- 5. Run 'localhost:8080/checkWallet' to see that there is 3,2,2,1 in user wallet.
+ 5. Run 'curl localhost:8080/checkWallet' to see that there is 3,2,2,1 in user wallet.
- 6. Run 'localhost:8080/runFareWays/4' to see there is 2 ways to pay the fare.
+ 6. Run 'curl localhost:8080/runFareWays/4' to see there is 2 ways to pay the fare.
- 7. Run 'localhost:8080/runFare/4' to see that the fare can be paid with (3,1) or (2,2) (currently not working and will instead say there is no way to pay fare).
+ 7. Run 'curl localhost:8080/runFare/4' to see that the fare can be paid with (3,1) or (2,2) (currently not working and will instead say there is no way to pay fare).